eventua11y/eventua11y.com/README.md

 The website is hosted by [Netlify](https://www.netlify.com/).
 Changes pushed to the main branch in GitHub are automatically built and deployed by Netlify.
 Branches are deployed to temporary URLs for previewing changes before they go live.

-Netlify edge functions pull events from Sanity and apply localization to the dates.
+Netlify edge functions pull events from Sanity and apply localization to the dates, based on the user's timezone.
+Date formatting and timezone conversion is handled by [Day.js](https://github.com/iamkun/dayjs).